ckan/datapusher/README.md

 ### DataPusher Configuration

 The DataPusher instance is configured in the `deployment/datapusher_settings.py` file.
+The location of this file can be adjusted using the `JOB_CONFIG` environment variable which should provide an absolute path to a python-formatted config file.

 Here's a summary of the options available.

 | Name | Default | Description |